umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Project-settings/index.md

 ## Public access

 Staging and Development environments on Umbraco Cloud projects can be protected by basic authentication.
-It require you to enter your Cloud credentials in order to view the frontend.
+It requires you to enter your Cloud credentials in order to view the frontend.

 You can disable/enable it with one click on the Public access page.